kdichev/gatsby-beer-shop/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Hokeren is the ultimate spot for coffee lovers who want to learn about their beer’s origin and support the small breweries that brew it.
+We take beer production seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
   heading: Great coffee with no compromises
   description: >